 Immediately start planning your trip back to Florence.

-A day trip to Florence from Rome is definitely an amazing way to get a taste of the city–our first visit to Florence was actually as a day trip–but Florence and Tuscany definitely deserve a little undivided attention.
+A day trip to Florence from Rome is definitely an amazing way to get a taste of the city!

-There are a surprising number of interesting things to do and an absolutely endless number of things to eat in and around Florence, and it’s one of our favorite parts of Italy.
+There are countless interesting things to do and delicious things to eat in and around Florence, and it remains one of our favorite parts of Italy.

 If you know you’ll have the chance to return to Italy soon, hopefully, a Florence day trip is enough to convince you to book a few nights in Tuscany next time!